keep-starknet-strange/raito/README.md

 style Vb fill:gold
 ```

-At its core, consunsus client accepts two inputs: a batch of consecutive blocks <i>n</i> to <i>m</i> and a STARK proof of the state of the chain up to block <i>n−1</i>.
+At its core, consensus client accepts two inputs: a batch of consecutive blocks <i>n</i> to <i>m</i> and a STARK proof of the state of the chain up to block <i>n−1</i>.
 It ensures that the historical chain state is valid by verifying the STARK proof.
 Then, it produces a new chain state by applying the new blocks on top of the historical state.
 As a result, a proof of the new state is generated.

 ## Applications